home Framing Point-of-View Shot (POV Shot)

 Obsession

-Repeated POV shots can convey fixation, especially when a character is watching someone or something too closely.
+Repeated POV shots can convey fixation, especially when a character is watching someone or something too closely, which is a staple in horror.

 Number Circle Purple